sergeyyarkov/node-docker-example/README.md

 ## How to deploy

 - 1. Clone this repository `git clone https://github.com/sergeyyarkov/node-docker-example.git .`
-- 2. Configure enviroment variables in `docker-compose.yml` if you need to
+- 2. Configure enviroment variables in `docker-compose.yml` for `postgres` and `nodejs` serivces if you need to
 - 3. Build and run application with `docker compose up --build`

 ## Requirements